sourabhGavade/nagpur-marina/docs/RASPBERRY_PI_INTEGRATION.md

 6. Never restore a previous output state or queued transaction automatically after startup or reconnection.

 Hardware is reported online to the Tablet only when **both** Pis are connected, ready, and not in error.

+Apply-state routing:

-Every lighting command is broadcast identically to both Pis; both must acknowledge success.
+- **Area, Zone, Sub-zone, and normal Stop** — the same `hardware-apply-state` payload is broadcast to both Pis; both must acknowledge success.
+- **Dedicated Lighting control** — routed to one Pi by lighting `model`:
+  `main-model` → `raspberry-pi-1`, `clubhouse` → `raspberry-pi-2`.
+Only that Pi
+  must ACK.
+Lighting does not drive the TV display.
+- **Emergency shutdown** — broadcast to both Pis.

 Configure the address through the Pi agent's `SOCKET_SERVER_URL` environment variable.
-There is currently no authentication token in protocol version 1.3.
+There is currently no authentication token in protocol version 1.4.
 The system must run only on the trusted installation LAN.

 ## 2. Event Summary